BlueBrain/data-integration-pipelines/README.md

 - Go to
 https://bbpgitlab.epfl.ch/dke/apps/data-integration-pipelines/-/pipelines
 - Set **Run for branch name or tag** to main
+- Set a variable of key REALLY_UPDATE and value *yes* or *no*
+- Set a variable of key LIMIT and value a neuron morphology query limit (input 10000 for no limit)
 - Click the blue **Run Pipeline** button

 ### Available pipelines